SAP-archive/grunt-openui5/README.md

 Type: `String`

 The destination path of the resource list file.
+The path is taken relative to the (unique) `cwd` path given in the `files` array.

 ### Usage Examples